dobots/camera_image_exporter/README.md

 To see if the stream converter has worked properly, the video stream is accessible via the browser.
 Open a browser to "localhost:8080"

-If you are running this via the Simcloud docker image, you the adress is  [docker container IP]:8080.
+If you are running this via the Simcloud docker image, you may access the stream via, the adress [docker container IP]:8080.
 To find the docker container IP, run this command in a terminal outside of docker container
 ```
 docker container list